MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 xrandr --output HDMI-1-0 --off
 ```
 # For Nvidia Users
 Changing the Xorg Nvidia config file results there is always a second display is created when you boot your system eventough you are not intended to use it.
 It can be so annoying.
 To prevent that I add the disabling command in my Gnome Startup Applications.
 I create one when I need it.
-I recommed that for you.
+I recommend that for you.